Blocking ads removes funding from us!

 low light

-Despite the lack of optical image stabilization, the Mate 40 plays Pro even with Lowlight at the forefront.
-Sometimes I even like it a little better than the P40 Pro, whereby this one has the edge in terms of sharpness and especially in extremely poor lighting conditions.
+Despite the lack of optical image stabilization, the Mate 40 Pro is also at the forefront in low light.
+Sometimes I even like it a little better than the P40 Pro, although the latter has the edge in terms of sharpness and especially in extremely poor lighting conditions.
 The Galaxy S21 Ultra does a solid job, but has to admit defeat to the smartphones from Huawei.

 Other - finally complete

-While Huawei's flagships from previous years had always been liked for their special features, one had to be aware of having to accept some weaknesses.
-For example, it was the mono speakers, the lower display resolution or a not very high-quality vibration motor.
-The Mate 40 Pro is the first flagship from Huawei, which is also fully included in the other equipment.
+While Huawei flagships from previous years were always liked for their special features, it was clear that they had to accept some weaknesses.
+For example, the mono speakers, the lower display resolution or a not very high-quality vibration motor.
+The Mate 40 Pro is the first flagship from Huawei that also comes with all the other features.

 The balanced stereo speakers sound really good.
 They ensure a very full, balanced sound with nice bass.
 These are some of the best loudspeakers on the market, because I think they are one too My 11 from Xiaomi are superior.

 The built-in vibration motor also feels very high quality.
-The competition from Xiaomi is a bit better here, for example due to better optimization, but that doesn't prevent the Mate 40 Pro through clean, short vibrations clearly in front of a S21 Ultra, OPPO Find X3 Pro or Huawei P40 Pro positioned.
+The competition from Xiaomi, for example, is a little better here due to better optimization, but that doesn't stop the Mate 40 Pro from positioning itself clearly ahead of an S21 Ultra, OPPO Find X3 Pro or Huawei P40 Pro with clean, short vibrations.

-The Mate 40 is unlocked Pro either via a three-dimensional face recognition in the slightly larger punch hole on the front or via a fingerprint sensor in the display.
-This luxurious combination alone is second to none.
-In addition, both methods are among the best on the market on their own.
-The three-dimensional face recognition works extremely reliably and unlocks the smartphone extremely quickly.
-This also works in poor light conditions and in all directions.
-The in-display optical fingerprint sensor is also among the best on the market, given the speed compared to the very fast P40 Pro was further improved.
-In addition, it is different from the OnePlus 9 Pro, easy to reach with the thumb and unlocks the device extremely reliably.
+The Mate 40 Pro is unlocked either via a three-dimensional facial recognition in the slightly larger punch hole on the front or via a fingerprint sensor in the display.
+This luxurious combination alone is unparalleled.
+In addition, both methods are among the best on the market.
+The three-dimensional facial recognition works extremely reliably and unlocks the smartphone extremely quickly.
+This also works in poor lighting conditions and in all directions.
+The optical fingerprint sensor in the display is also one of the best on the market, as the speed has been further improved compared to the very fast P40 Pro.
+In addition, unlike the OnePlus 9 Pro, easy to reach with the thumb and unlocks the device extremely reliably.

-In addition, the Huawei Mate 40 supports Pro of course the latest standards, such as an IP68 certification against the ingress of water and dust, a USB-C 3.1 connection for fast transmission speeds or WiFi 6+.
-In my everyday life, too, it was the case that more expensive smartphones from Huawei actually always had a better network and Internet access than comparable ones Proproducts could exhibit.
+In addition, the Huawei Mate 40 Pro naturally supports the latest standards, such as IP68 certification against the ingress of water and dust, a USB-C 3.1 port for fast transfer speeds or WiFi 6+.
+In my everyday life, too, more expensive Huawei smartphones have actually always had better network and Internet access than comparable products.

 Conclusion

-In conclusion, I can say that the Huawei Mate 40 Pro liked it very much: Starting with the unique and high-quality design, through the smooth performance to the camera and the speakers.
+In conclusion, I can say that I really liked the Huawei Mate 40 Pro: From the unique and high-quality design to the smooth performance to the camera and speakers.
 Almost everything is just right here.
-It is all the sadder that Huawei is not allowed to use Google services, which is why the Mate 40 Pro unfortunately can hardly be recommended.
-However, if you can imagine being able to get by with the limitations mentioned, you can certainly access it, but you shouldn't lose sight of the equally expensive smartphones from the competition.
+But it is all the more sad that Huawei is not allowed to use Google services, which is why the Mate 40 Pro is unfortunately hardly recommendable.
+However, if you can imagine being able to live with the restrictions mentioned, you can certainly go for it, but you shouldn't lose sight of the competitors' smartphones that are equally expensive.

 Recommendations for you